pingcap/docs/tools/tidb-binlog-cluster.md

     Add the deployment machine IPs for `drainer_servers`.
 Set `initial_commit_ts` to the value you have obtained, which is only used for the initial start of Drainer.

-    - Assume that the downstream is MySQL with its alias `drainer_mysql`:
+    - Assume that the downstream is MySQL with the alias `drainer_mysql`:

         ```
         [drainer_servers]